chimmykk/MarineDetection/README.md

 ## Contributing

-No this is a hobby project pls don't consider i would not continuing maintaining this project in whatsoever manner
+No this is a hobby project pls don't consider i would not continue maintaining this project in whatsoever manner